-All staff and volunteers at Holtsmere End Infant and Nursery School know that if they have concerns about a colleague/ member of staff, (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, they should report it urgently as below.
+All staff and volunteers at South Hill Primary School know that if they have concerns about a colleague/ member of staff, (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, they should report it urgently as below.
 This includes individuals or organisations who have used school premises for running an activity for children, whether or not those children attend our setting.

-Upon receipt of the information, the Headteacher/Chair of Governors will review whether the allegation/concern meets the LADO threshold giving consideration to our staff code of conduct, managing allegations policy and 5.1.5 HSCP procedures.
+Upon receipt of the information, the Headteacher/Chair of Governors will review whether the allegation/concern meets the LADO threshold giving consideration to our staff code of conduct, and 5.1.5 HSCP procedures.
 If necessary, they will compete a LADO referral within one working day.